AbhJ/abhj/README.md

 ### Hello welcome to my github page

 I am a Final Year Undergraduate of Electrical Engineering @ IIT Kharagpur and aspiring Software Engineer.

-I am quite passionate about Competitive Programming .
+I am quite passionate about Competitive Programming.

 A quick learner, a chess lover, and an avid reader I believe, my best ability is adaptability.
-Apart from software and math, stuff I enjoy are watching loads of anime (https://myanimelist.net/animelist/abhj), reading manga (https://myanimelist.net/mangalist/abhj), listening to David Guetta and watching documentaries for hours.
+Apart from software and math, stuff I enjoy are watching loads of anime (https://myanimelist.net/animelist/abhj),
+reading manga (https://myanimelist.net/mangalist/abhj), listening to David Guetta and watching documentaries for hours.

 My public portfolio page is https://abhj.github.io/public-portfolio where you know more about me.
 <!--
 **AbhJ/abhj** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.